- Arnold Bax Collection

 - The Rotunda Hospital: Its Architects and Craftsmen

 - Dublin Decorative Plasterwork of the 17th and 18th Centuries

 - Under the Receding Wave.

-Find information on Constantine Curran in the Dictionary of Irish Biography (UCD only).
+Find information on Constantine Curran and Helen Laird in the (opens in a new window)Dictionary of Irish Biography (UCD only).